mumez/PunQLite/README.md

 ========

 [UnQLite](http://unqlite.org "UnQLite") binding for [Pharo Smalltalk](http://www.pharo-project.org/ "Pharo").
 UnQLite is a fast, lightweight, portable, embedded KVS with a simple scripting engine (Jx9).
-By using PunQLite, you can store/load lots of data as if just using normal Dictionary.
+By using PunQLite, you can store/load lots of data as if just using a normal Dictionary.

 Directories: